 4 Smoothies to Control Your Cholesterol Levels

-- “Good” cholesterol (HDL) is important for preventing of cardiovascular diseases.
+- “Good” cholesterol (HDL) is important for preventing cardiovascular diseases.

 - “Bad” cholesterol (LDL) is capable of causing chronic alterations in the functioning of the body.

 In this article, we’ll share some recipes with you that contain helpful ingredients.
-The smoothies are delicious and are an excellent option for consuming what your body needs without you even realizing it.
+Not only are the smoothies delicious, but they are an excellent option for consuming what your body needs without you even realizing it.

 Which foods cause increased LDL cholesterol in the blood?